maystocks/maystocks/README.md

 ### How to use

 You need a finnhub or alpaca account (or both) to retrieve stock market data.
+Note: finnhub candle data is no longer available for free.

 Enter key/secret during setup, they will be encrypted using a password and stored locally (in %APPDATA%/maystocks on Windows,
 $HOME/Library/Application Support/maystocks on Mac).